Glitch752/TaleLanguage/README.md

 To run the program, use `zig run .\src\main.zig -freference-trace -- [tale file path]`.
 I plan to eventually migrate to Zig's build system, but this works well enough for now.

 ## Random
-When developing on Windows, you'll need to paste this in PowerShell because it doesn't recognize UTF-8 by default:
+When developing on Windows and using Powershell, you'll need to run this because Powershell doesn't recognize UTF-8 by default:
 ```powershell
 $OutputEncoding = [Console]::InputEncoding = [Console]::OutputEncoding = New-Object System.Text.UTF8Encoding
 ```
-I might eventually find the proper way to do this, but for now, this works.
+I couldn't find the proper way to do this, but for now, this works for me.

-# FAQ (Questions to myself)
+# Random questions

 ## Where does the name come from?
 A random noun generator.
 I needed a name and I couldn't think of one ¯\\\_(ツ)_/¯